 Wander down to the quiet lochside and take a closer look at the crannog - an ancient loch-dwelling.
 Then visit MacKenzie's Grove, a group of towering conifers, planted over 80 years ago and now amongst the tallest in the west of Scotland.
 These trees are some of the few survivors of a devastating storm that felled vast areas of woodland in 1968.

-Walk along the shore of Loch Awe to discover an Iron Age crannog at Carn Mhic Chealeir and some towering Douglas firs and spruces in Mackenzie’s Grove.
+Walk along the shore of Loch Awe to discover where there was once an Iron Age crannog at Carn Mhic Chealeir.
+As you leave the shores of the loch find yourself immersed among the towering Douglas Firs and Spruces in Mackenzie’s Grove.

 Mostly loose gravel tracks, with sections of uneven grassy path that are narrow and potentially wet in places.
 Includes some long steep slopes.